alephium/docs/docs/ralph/getting-started.md

 ## Error Handling

-Ralph provides two builtin functions for error handling: `assert!` and `panic!`, it will revert all changes made to the state and stop the transaction.
+Ralph provides two builtin assertion functions for error handling: [assert!](/ralph/built-in-functions#assert) and [panic!](/ralph/built-in-functions#panic).
+Assertion failure will revert all changes made to the world state by the transaction and stop the execution of the transaction immediately.

 ```rust
 enum ErrorCodes {